 - The course of treatment follows for weeks/months as required.

-With the comparison above, we can conclude that both methods follow their own approach and it entirely relies on a patient’s choice as to what they prefer.
+With the comparison above, we can conclude that both methods follow their approach and entirely rely on a patient’s choice of what they prefer.

-Singapore possesses various locally trained TCM practitioners, who are only allowed to practice medical treatment if they are certified.
-As most people observed numerous benefits with this approach, the number of TCM practitioners grew exponentially between 1990 and 1998.
+Singapore possesses various locally trained TCM practitioners, who are only allowed to practice medical treatment if certified.
+People began to observe numerous benefits of this approach, and as recently reported in 2020, TCM practitioners grew exponentially, with which 3,271 are registered.

 The most popular forms of TCM are as follows:

 With acupuncture treatment, specific areas of the skin (acupoints) are penetrated with the help of thin metallic needles, which are used manually or by electrical stimulation.
-It has proven clear results in treating chronic pain, headaches, chemotherapy-associated nausea, postoperative dental pain, lower back pain and asthma.
+It has proven precise results in treating chronic pain, headaches, chemotherapy-associated nausea, postoperative dental pain, lower back pain, and asthma.

-Medicines that are made from mixing different combinations of plant parts such as flowers, leaves, or roots.
-Each part of the plant has a unique and potent medicinal quality, which qualifies them to be used for the treatment of various digestive issues, skin problems such as psoriasis or eczema, arthritis, high blood pressure, migraines, etc.
+Medicines are made by mixing different combinations of plant parts such as flowers, leaves, or roots.
+Each piece of the plant has a unique and potent medicinal quality, which qualifies them to be used for the treatment of various digestive issues, and skin problems such as psoriasis or eczema, arthritis, high blood pressure, migraines, etc.

-This treatment uses a burning moxa cone or sticks made of ground mugwort leaves which are placed on or near your body’s affected area and acupuncture points.
-The heat stimulates these points and improves the flow of Qi (energy) in your body.
-According to traditional Chinese medicine practices, this increased Qi circulation can help with a range of health issues, from chronic pain to digestive issues.
+This treatment uses a burning moxa cone or sticks made of ground mugwort leaves placed on or near your body’s affected area and acupuncture points.
+The heat stimulates these points and improves your body's flow of Qi (energy).
+According to traditional Chinese medicine practices, this increased Qi circulation can help with various health issues, from chronic pain to digestive problems.

 Tui Na is a therapeutic form of massage.
-Practitioners use their finger, hand, elbow, knee or foot to apply pressure to a specific body location.
-By applying pressure to meridians, acupoints, and groups of muscles and nerves, Tui Na removes blockages and deeply works with the positive energy of the body.
+Practitioners use their fingers, hand, elbow, knee, or feet to apply pressure to a specific body location.
+By applying pressure to meridians, acupoints, and groups of muscles and nerves, Tui Na removes blockages and deeply works with the body's positive energy.